blitzmax-itspeedway-net/sandbox/bmax-installer/README.md

 Need to document other users modules; i'm sure there are a lot of them

 THINGS TO DO
+* Downloaded files need to go in an installer or setup folder (not in downloads)
 * Document how to re-generate the certificate (Before it expires)
 * Do we need setProgressCallback() in TModserver.downloadString()?
 * setProgressCallback() needs to be in MB instead of bytes... and only show increases.